Wechseln Woods, Capricorn

 Werner digested this information.
 Lawfully, medical camps and hospitals that displayed the red cross were under the protection of international humanitarian law which prohibited them from being attacked.
 A rule both written and unwritten during the war.
 Where that rule fell during this time of tumultuous pseudo-peace when there was no red cross present… well, it was obvious.
 It would be best if they went around it and reported its presence instead.
-It would save his men energy.
+It would save his men energy and reduce casualties.
 The uphill trek would be tumultuous.

 But then Major Ersatz’s orders came to mind.
-‘Eliminate any Aquarian pockets on their side of the border.’
-These orders too were sensible, logical.
+‘Eliminate any Aquarian pockets on their side of the border. ’ These orders too were sensible, logical.
 Even if these Aquarians were injured, if they recovered and remained on this side of the border, they would surely become a threat.
 No red cross, no protection.
 No remaining Aquarians, no threat.
 The propaganda posters were also concerning.

 “Maybe around fifteen-ish,” Fischer said.
 “There were about five who looked like they could maybe put up a fight, sir.”

 “I-It was hard to tell, sir.
 But I’m pretty sure it’s around there,” Fischer returned.